Political positions of Hillary Clinton: General

-In 2015, Vox reported that Clinton was more economically liberal than Obama and former President Bill Clinton, and had a more liberal voting record than Obama when they were both senators.
+In 2015, Vox reported that Clinton was more economically progressive than Obama and former President Bill Clinton, and had a more progressive voting record than Obama when they were both senators.

 The 2016 Clinton campaign's in-house economic advisors were Michael Shapiro and Michael Schmidt, who worked on economic policy in the Obama administration.
 The campaign's external advisory group included professors Alan Krueger, Alan Blinder, Joseph Stiglitz, Simon Johnson, Aaron Chatterji, and Christina Romer, as well as Heather Boushey, an expert on inequality and paid family leave.

 Moody's Analytics claimed Clinton's economic proposals would "result in a stronger U.S. economy under almost any scenario", saying they would, if enacted, create 10.4 million jobs during a four-year presidential term (3.2 million more than expected under current law).
 GDP growth would be 2.7%, as opposed to the 2.3% which was expected under current law until 2020.
 They noted that her immigration proposal and paid family leave proposal would increase the number of workers, and that her infrastructure spending would help business productivity.

 Clinton's infrastructure plan was praised by economists across the political spectrum.[page no longer exists] One exception is John H. Cochrane, an economist who argued that Clinton's infrastructure spending plan would have limited effects on economic growth.
 Roughly 70% of the economists polled in late July said a Clinton victory in November would be positive for economic growth (compared with just under 14% for Trump).
 55% of business economists in August felt that Clinton would do the best job as president of managing the U.S. economy (with 14% choosing Trump).
 Meanwhile, 13 of the 20 former Democratic members of the White House Council of Economic Advisers openly supported Clinton, and none opposed her.
 19 Nobel laureates in economics signed a letter endorsing Clinton, saying she was better for the economy and country than Donald Trump.